bplmaps/cartinal/guides/critical-intro-to-data/session-1/README.md

 * How can we interpret what kind of data was needed to make a map?
 * When you set out to make a map on a particular topic, what kinds of data will you need?
 * What are the limitations of what kind of information a computer can work with?
-* What are some reasons we should be careful about the ways that data is encoded and represented?
+* What are some reasons we should be careful about the ways that data is represented and encoded?

 ## Key Terms